 - Windsor Castle

-- Eton College’s rare book and manuscript library – (by special appointment, to be confirmed in 2024)
+- Eton College’s rare book and manuscript library – by special appointment

 - Farewell Dinner

 This morning we explore the very seat of the Royal Family, Windsor Castle.
 Begun by William the Conqueror, the Castle has been home to successive monarchs and, in the case of Charles I, his prison.
 Our visit will include the State Apartments with their collection of paintings and artefacts.

 Following time at leisure for lunch in Windsor, we enjoy a special visit to the Eton College Library, a rare book and manuscript library of international importance.
 Eton College was founded by King Henry VI in 1440 for the education of seventy King’s Scholars.
 In addition to the King’s Scholars housed in ‘College’, there are now over 1200 ‘Oppidan’ boys at the school in 24 other boarding houses, making Eton the largest boarding school for boys in the United Kingdom.
 On display in the 18th-century College Library, will be a selection of treasures from the archives.
 These include a rare copy on paper of the Gutenberg Bible, notable for having retained a very early binding, made in the German university city of Erfurt.

 This evening we gather at the hotel for a farewell dinner.
 (Overnight Windsor) BD